Annual reweighting of the sterling exchange rate index

 We publish new sterling ERI weights in March each year:

-Sterling ERI weights (published 13 March 2024)
+Sterling ERI weights (published 11 March 2026)

-There have been no other changes to the constituent countries of either the narrow or the broad measure as a result of this year’s update.
+There have been no changes to the constituent countries of either the narrow or the broad measure as a result of this year’s update.

 The table below illustrates the most notable changes to the narrow index from this year's reweighting exercise and shows countries where a new or existing weight has changed by more than 0.2% in absolute terms.
 The index remains referenced to January 2005=100.